The Case For Cities - Conversations

 Building cities of choice and justice - Hosted by Conrad Kickert

-As we conclude our conversation series, we discuss how to plan, design, and advocate for cities that are places of choice and of justice.
+As we concluded our conversation series, we discussed how to plan, design, and advocate for cities that are places of choice and of justice.
 What forces help us prove and improve our cities?
 What forces hinder us?